 Therefore, you can maintain your hair depending on the hairstyles that you choose for yourself.
 Lets us take a quick look at some of the perm rods and perm hairstyles.

-Moreover, there are various styles of beach wave perms including a spiral perm, flex perm etc. You need to determine carefully which one will be best suitable for your hair and which one do you want to adopt.
+Moreover, there are various styles of beach wave perms including a spiral perm, flex perm etc. You need to determine carefully which one will be best suitable for your hair and which one you want to adopt.

 What is a Perm Rod?

 A perm rod is basically a rod that is used for getting a beach wave perm on your hair.
 There are different types of perms rods that hair enthusiasts use.
-You can adapt the one suitably and fit for your hair type.
+You can adapt the one suitably and fit your hair type.